Keyboard shortcuts

 cerebro serve --port 8080 # Custom port

-Note: This spawns mdbook in the configured output_dir and exits immediately.
+Note: this spawns mdbook in the configured output_dir and exits immediately.
 For a persistent server, run mdbook serve directly in your cortex.

-Status Commands
+Status commands

 cerebro status